Corticofugal control equates to the fact that as the pathway begins in

 And in the case of Oriental Medicine, this

-protectionist attitude has been the demise of any scientific progress in
+protectionist attitude has been the demise of scientific progress in

-the profession since the invention of the small acupuncture needle used
+the profession since the invention and approval of the small acupuncture needles

 have no personal gain, nor political, ideological or philosophical barriers.